We know that you might be looking for the latest information on visiting Orkney as you begin to plan a potential visit.

 Can I bring a campervan or caravan to Orkney?

 Orkney Islands Council opened its Point of Ness Campsite in Stromness, the Hoy Outdoor Centre and the Rackwick Hostel on 20th July.
 The Birsay Campsite will reopen on 12th August until 30th September, although the hostel beside the campsite will remain closed until further notice.
-Bookings and payments for all these sites must be made in advance online, by e-mailing firstname.lastname@example.org or by telephone on 01856 873 535.
+Bookings and payments for these sites must be made in advance online, by e-mailing firstname.lastname@example.org or by telephone on 01856 873 535.
 Visit the Orkney Islands Council website for more information on all these facilities and how to book.

 The Orkney Caravan Park will remain closed for the 2020 season.
-Staff are currently working through all refunds and cancellations, however due to reduced staffing numbers refunds may take slightly longer than normal to process.
+Staff are working through all refunds and cancellations, however due to reduced staffing numbers refunds may take slightly longer than normal to process.
 Any queries should be directed to email@example.com.

 In line with recent guidance from the Scottish Government., motorhomes or caravans will be able to dispose of chemical waste and fill up with fresh water at the Point of Ness Campsite and the Orkney Caravan Park in Kirkwall from 3rd July.